Going into 2019, the growth of online shopping is showing no signs of slowing.

 Better Visuals Than Ever

-Visuals have always been a fundamental part of conversions and keeping your users’ attention, but better ways of doing this keep being discovered, and the most successful ones get adopted by competitors, spurring new online sales trends.
+Visuals have always been a fundamental part of conversions and keeping your users’ attention, but better ways of doing this keep being discovered, and the most successful ones get adopted by competitors, spurring new online purchase trends.

 One technique that has been catching on with online shoppers recently and seems likely to be extremely visible throughout 2019 is offering a hero carousel that plays a video instead of just displaying images.